-You can apply for up to four community schools on the Common Application Form, which will be ranked in preference order.
+You can apply for up to four community schools on the CAF, which will be ranked in preference order.
 You can also apply individually to any non-community school, there is no limit on the number of different applications you can make for these schools.

 Community Schools are schools run by the local authority.
 The land and buildings are owned by the council.

 Academies, Foundation, Free, Studio, Voluntary Aided Schools and University Technical Colleges are run by their own governing body which employs staff and organises admissions.
 The land and buildings are usually owned by the governing body, a charity or a business.

 See a full list of local authority schools [32kb].
 This list details the type of school and has links to the appropriate application form or website.

 Please read the further information on primary or secondary school in-year admissions before completing the in-year application form.

 You will receive a decision letter from the admissions authority for the school(s) you apply for giving you the outcome of your application.